News Review Correspondents

 Moray Rhoda: Correspondent for South Africa

 Moray Rhoda is a Cape Town based designer and illustrator and founder of Igubu Comics Collective.
 After leaving Igubu he self-published two Clockworx comics and co-organised Comics Brew 2006 with Grant Muller.
 Moray was the art director at Media 24′s Beat Comics studio, producing the comics Unicity, Mzansi Beats and Kasiwash.
 The studio was shut down in 2006.
 He is currently self-publishing a South Africa/Australia collaboration graphic novel anthology, Velocity (www.gaining-velocity.com).
 Since 2012 Moray has been involved with organizing Co/Mix @ Open Book, an annual SA event giving the public an opportunity to meet and support some of SA’s best cartoonists, illustrators and comic artists.

-Lisa Tannahill: Correspondent for France
+Lise Tannahill: Correspondent for France

-Lisa Tannahill is a PhD student at the University of Glasgow, where she also gained her MA (Hons) in French and Spanish.
+Lise Tannahill is a PhD student at the University of Glasgow, where she also gained her MA (Hons) in French and Spanish.
 Her research focuses on representations of French minority cultures in francophone bande dessinée: particularly Brittany and the Bretons, but also including areas such as Corsica.
 Her research interests include pre-1945 bande dessinée, European minority languages and regional identities.

 Lim Cheng Tju: Correspondent for Singapore/South-East Asia